omegaml/omegaml/docs/source/admin/kickstart.rst

 .. note::

    The Data Science workstation directly connects to RabbitMQ and MongoDB.
-   The Enterprise Edition comes with respective security built in, including user management, secured RabbitMQ channels and per-user MongoDB instances.
+   The Commercial Edition comes with respective security built in, including user management, secured RabbitMQ channels and per-user MongoDB instances.

-   If you have security needs you should subscribe to Enterprise Edition to avoid the cost of managing this complexity.
+   If you have security needs you should subscribe to Commercial Edition to avoid the cost of managing this complexity.